 Molly, Amy, and Gigi (Billie Lourd) get consensually bashed on a legit yacht in Marina del Rey, renting from a company whose fleet is typically used for weddings.
 Wilde and team shot Booksmart in 26 days — many of which were technically night shoots — and this scene, which features fireworks ("Light 'em up, Luanne!") and drug-coated strawberries among other moments, was one of the most intense, logistically-speaking.

 "The yachts are docked overnight and usually they go out into the harbor for the weddings," explains Byron.
 "With that particular location, the issue was scheduling all around the weddings that were happening on that boat.
 We had to bring our stuff in that morning and wrap out that night because we were bookended by weddings."

 While the location of the theater contingent's murder mystery party was left slightly ambiguous in the movie, the real-life house was right in central Los Angeles (read: not the Valley).

-“We wanted to have different types of homes,” Byron says of the many different party stops.
-“We had already established that Amy lives in a suburban house, Molly lives in an apartment — and Nick’s aunt’s house is a fabulous architectural gem.
-The giant old homes in the West Adams area were the perfect world for the [dinner party] space.”
+"We wanted to have different types of homes," Byron says of the many party stops.
+"We had already established that Amy lives in a suburban house, Molly lives in an apartment — and Nick's aunt's house is a fabulous architectural gem.
+The giant old homes in the West Adams area were the perfect world for the [dinner party] space."